jacksoncrowley/TS2CG-Setup-Pipeline/README.md

 More specifically, the program takes a .str file for the membrane builder program, PCG, and performs the required energy minimisation, solvation and equilibration stages.
 For further information, see the [Martini 2021 Online Workshop Tutorial](http://cgmartini.nl/index.php/2021-martini-online-workshop/tutorials/558-9-ts2cg), starting at "Tut6: Fixed shapes".

+### Note: This is a branch designed for our lipid sorting project.
+View the main branch to see if other updates exist.

 ### Prerequisites
 - Gromacs
 - Nextflow